-- We align here with UNSDGS 2 and 15 - We follow strict safety protocols to reduce harm and the spread of diseases across our network - At Al-Enmaa, we set annual goals based on the performance of the prior year, and reassess them on a monthly basis based on performance and prevailing conditions - We have annual plans in place to ensure that Al-Enmaa's herd is properly vaccinated - We require all farms across the network to supply certificates that its herd is free from Brucella and Bovine Tuberculosis on a semestral basis (twice annually) - We regularly set plans to measure and closely address our herd's GHG emissions
+- We align with UNSDGs 2 and 15 - We follow strict safety protocols to reduce harm and the spread of diseases across our network - At Al-Enmaa, we set annual goals based on the performance of the prior year, and reassess them on a monthly basis based on performance and prevailing conditions - We have annual plans in place to ensure that Al-Enmaa's herd is properly vaccinated - We require all farms across the network to provide certificates proving their herds are free from Brucella and Bovine Tuberculosis on a semestral basis (biannually) - We regularly set plans to measure and closely address our herd's GHG emissions

-- We conduct regular testing on milk to ensure its safety and quality - Two external audits are conducted annually by the Ministry of Agriculture in Egypt at Al-Enmaa and the rest of our network to ensure herd wellbeing - Performance assessments are conducted at the end of every month at AI-Enmaa to assess forecasts against results, as well as determine next steps - Visitors to Enmaa are required to fill a health assessment form to confirm adherence with the farm's hygiene rules prior to entering the premises - Ensuring that Mandisha Farm is complying with National Food Safety Authority "NFSA" regulations in terms of all hygienic procedures, systematic processes, engineering designs, reporting and documentations.
-NFSA audit process is based on announced and unannounced visits and Enmaa "Mandisha" has been consistently on the top of the whitelist.
+- We conduct regular testing10 on milk to ensure its safety and quality - Two external audits are conducted annually by the Ministry of Agriculture in Egypt at Al-Enmaa and the rest of our network to ensure herd wellbeing - Performance assessments are conducted at the end of every month at Al-Enmaa to assess forecasts against results, as well as determine next steps - Al-Enmaa visitors are required to fill a health assessment form to confirm adherence to the farm's hygiene rules prior to entering the premises - Ensuring that Mandisha Farm is complying with NFSA regulations in terms of all hygienic procedures, systematic processes, engineering designs, and reporting and documentations.
+The NFSA audit process is based on announced and unannounced visits and Al-Enmaa (Mandisha) has been consistently on the top of the whitelist.

-State-of-the-art resolutions
+State-of-the-Art Resolutions

-We use advanced technologies to

-maintain our herd's wellbeing and

-maximize its ability to tolerate shocks

-resulting from extreme climate events and changes.
-We also use strong flushing systems to keep parlors clean, and contract specialized pest control companies when needed who use materials that do not compromise herd health.
+We use advanced technologies to maintain our herd's wellbeing and maximize its ability to tolerate shocks resulting from extreme climate events and changes.
+We also use strong flushing systems to keep parlors clean and contract specialized pest control companies, when needed, who use materials that do not compromise herd health.

-R&D efforts
+R&D Efforts